DiarmuidHenry/Restaurant-Booking/README.md

 ![Menu Page](/media/readme-images/menu_items.png)

-- Users can also click on each item to see an enlarged image. _Make A Reservation_ buttons appearing regularly, giving the user an easy path to booking a table.
+- Users can also click on each item to see an enlarged image. _Make A Reservation_ buttons appear regularly, giving the user an easy path to booking a table.

 ![Menu Item Details](/media/readme-images/menu_item_detailed.png)